STAR MAP * EGYPT * SPAETH

 Everywhere in the old world the axis of winter solstice was of major importance.
 For instance, it is the very recognizable base of the whole structure of the Ale's Stenar, the 'Nordic Stonehenge' in Scania, Sweden.

-Six step pyramids of black volcanic stone - situated near Guimar on east coast of Tenerife, the Canarian Island - were found in 1990 by explorer Thor Heyerdahl.
+Six step pyramids of black volcanic stone - situated near Guimar on east coast of Tenerife, the Canary Island - were found in 1990 by explorer Thor Heyerdahl.
 These pyramids' main complex discloses a perfect line marking the axis of winter solstice.
 In 1997-1998 archaeologist Donald Ryan have excavated underneath one of these pyramids and found ostracon and obsidian-made tools from the island's original pre-Spanish people, the Guanches, tracing back at least to 6th century BC.

-In 2000 the world's oldest known star observatory was found at the German town Goseck, approx. 180 kilometres southeast of Berlin.
+In the year 2000 the world's oldest known star observatory was found at the German town Goseck, approx. 180 kilometres southeast of Berlin.
 The neolithic circular construction shows a diameter of 75 metres, and by all methods it is dated to more than 7,000 years of age, i.e. older than even Stonehenge.
 Cf. Madhusree Mukerjee: "Circles for Space.
 German 'Stonehenge' marks oldest observatory", Scientific American (8th December 2003).

 The observatory has three gates - to the south-east, the south-west, and the north - precisely placed according to the axis of winter solstice.
 Standing in the centre at the time of winter solstice - and only then - the observers thus could see the sun raising and its setting.
 Some traditional views by science have been surprised that neolithic people measured the celestial elements to such an extended exactness and so early in history.